 Find out about the legal requirement for your ceremony and make an appointment for notice of marriage or civil partnership to complete the legal paperwork.
 You can do so up to a year in advance of your ceremony, but this must be done at least 29 days prior to your ceremony or 71 days (if you are subject to immigration control).

 6. Personalise your wedding ceremony

 Now's the time to get personal.
 This is your day and we want it to be as special and memorable as possible.
 Let us know your choice of vows, music and reading before your ceremony and things to be aware of the day of your ceremony (e.g. when to arrive, filming, witnesses and use of confetti).

-Please only submit your checklist two to four weeks prior to your ceremony date.
+Please only submit your checklist four to six weeks prior to your ceremony date.

 7. On your day

 Here's a rundown of what you can expect on the day of your ceremony, for example when to arrive and preparations you may need to make.